Your Ultimate Guide

 - “Resource pages” refers to a page that refers to learning resources on other websites (preferably those where you can learn French for free)

-- “Free online courses” refers to a site where there are free resources to learn French.
+- “Free online courses and resources” refers to a site where there are free resources to learn to speak French.
 These could be games, quizzes, exercises, French lessons online, podcasts etc.

-The sites here do NOT refer to French classes online nor with a French online tutor.
+The sites here do NOT refer to online French classes nor lessons with a French online tutor.
 It is very much “do-it-yourself”.
-There are French lessons for beginners, intermediate and advanced level learners.
 That all said, on we go, and well done to everyone in this list!
 You can use the buttons below to find those sites that apply the best for what you are looking for.